cbain-igs/recount_importer/README.md

 This script imports recount data and transforms it into a manageable format to be uploaded to NeMO Analytics.

-Tis script runs an R script with pre-written commands.
+This script also runs an R script with pre-written commands.
 Simply download all the files from this repository to run the script properly.

 In this repository, you will find a requirements file (```requirements.txt```) provided above.
 All of the necessary files needed to run the script are also provided above.